FPC supports four global missionaries financially and through prayer.

 Cody Watson is Associate Director of Presbyterian Frontier Fellowship, a ministry establishing indigenous churches among un-reached people groups.
 Teaching in and promoting the course “Perspectives on the World Christian Movement” is part of Cody’s passion and ministry focus.
 Cody says, “Perspectives is the best instrument I know to mobilize a local church to become a missional congregation”.
 Currently, Cody is Presbyterian Frontier Fellowship’s resource person for Frontier Mission in South Asia, India (especially the state of Bihar), Nepal, and Bangladesh.
 Cody is supported at First Presbyterian by Presbyterian Women.

-In June 2016 a group of fifteen FPC missionaries had an extremely fruitful trip to Costa Rica!
 Our relationship with our original sister church “Iglesia Cristiana Vida Nueva” in San Pedro de Poás with Pastor Ronald Herrera Solano (affectionately called “Pastor Ronald”) has been a huge success over the past five years.
 Pastor Ronald has created and manages an association of small churches called “Association Cristiano Nueva Vision” designed to let the different churches gather and support each other with prayer, study, fellowship and any other way needed.
 He has unselfishly shared our support with others instead of just focusing on his primary church.